-The YEAH Network has a Steering Committee comprising research scientists and professors from 11 institutions and one professional society.
+The YEAH Network Steering Committee is made up of research scientists and professors from 11 institutions and one professional society.
 The Steering Committee oversees YEAH resources and conducts annual self-assessments of the Network.
 This Committee is dynamic and grows with the network to maintain a balanced membership of different institutional types.

 Gillian Bowser